When preparing to enter college, having a well-organized schedule will make all the difference. You’re never too young to start!

 - Freshmen: It’s never too early to start saving for college.
 You might begin by laying aside any money you received over the holidays.
 Take some time to think about why you want to go to college, which may have a huge bearing on where you should apply.

 - Sophomores: Look into National Collegiate Athletic Association requirements if you think you may want to participate in sports in college.
 Consider whether your sports experience jives with your college plans.
 Do schools that interest you field teams in your sport?
 Do you have a chance of playing on them?

 - Juniors: Identify the characteristics of a college that matter to you: size, location, academic rigor, social environment, diversity—these are just a few examples.
 If you hope to play a sport and may qualify for an athletic scholarship, contact coaches at colleges you’re considering.

-- Seniors: File all federal financial aid forms and apply for state aid.
-Verify that all of your application materials have been received.
+- Seniors: Verify that all of your application materials have been received.
 Don’t give in to “senioritis.”
 Your admission is contingent upon your final grades.

 - Freshmen: Colleges want to see passion and commitment.
 If there is something that really excites you, explore it.
 Too often, students wait until junior or senior year and then hurriedly—and unconvincingly—pad their résumés.

 - Sophomores: Teacher’s pet?
 You might want to keep it up.
 You will need teachers who know you well and like you to write your college recommendations.